Piper Gilles and Paul Poirier skate in dance holdGreg Kolz/Skate Canada

 Biography

-Paul Poirier and Piper Gilles achieved a career highlight at the 2021 ISU World Championships where they won the bronze medal in ice dance.
-It was their first time standing on the world championship podium in their eighth time competing at the event.
-They placed second in the free dance to move up from fourth place after the rhythm dance.
+They had first stood on the world championship podium in 2021 when they also won the bronze medal.
+It was their eighth world championship appearance together.
 Because of the impact of the COVID-19 pandemic, it was their first live competition in 13 months, since they had won silver at the 2020 Four Continents Championships.
 That had come just a few weeks after they won their first national title together in January 2020.

 Poirier teamed up with Gilles in July 2011.
-At their first national championships together in January 2012, they won the bronze medal in ice dance but were ineligible to compete internationally that season because Gilles had competed for the United States the year prior.
+At their first national championships together in January 2012, they won the bronze medal but were ineligible to compete internationally that season because Gilles had competed for the United States the year prior.
 They debuted as a couple on the ISU Grand Prix in the fall of 2012 and competed at their first world championships together in 2013.

 Gilles and Poirier gained more momentum in the 2019-20 season when they earned their first Grand Prix victory at Skate Canada International and captured silver at the Rostelecom Cup to qualify for their first Grand Prix Final in five years.
 They qualified for the Grand Prix final again in 2021-22 after winning another gold medal at Skate Canada International, but the event was cancelled due to another wave of the pandemic.

 After winning their second national title in 2022, Gilles and Poirier made their second Olympic appearance together at Beijing 2022.
 They helped Canada to a fourth-place finish in the team event and placed seventh in the ice dance event.
-They went on to earn a top-five finish at the 2022 World Championships.
+They went on to earn a top five finish at the 2022 World Championships.

 Poirier had a prior successful partnership with Vanessa Crone that included a world junior silver medal in 2008, a Canadian title in 2011, and competing at the Vancouver 2010 Olympic Winter Games.